By Ashley Manley on | No Comments

 Wait... do you want to hear more from me??

 I can nerd out over personal photography projects for hours…days maybe.
 I love them so much I’ll be speaking all about them (and sharing some of my most important and personal work) at the Reset Conference this April in Indianapolis, where I’m sponsored by my awesome friends at Pretty Presets.
-If you’ll be there, let’s be friends and be nerdy together!
+If you’ll be there, let’s be friends and get nerdy together!

 Looking for more inspiration?
 Check out the other blog posts I've written for Pretty here.

-Do you have any questions or comments for me about choosing a personal project?
-Or would you like to share your own experience with a personal photography project?
-Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+Do you have any questions or comments about choosing a Personal Photography Project?
+Leave us a message below - we would love to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!